hiba-madiha/Streamlit-based-Town-Dashboard/README.md

 ## Install the dependencies and run the code

-  - In-order to install the dependences make an environment **"python -m venv env"**
+  - In-order to make an environment run the command **"python -m venv env"**
   - then enable the environment using **"env/Scripts/activate"**
-  - run the commend **"pip install -r requirements.txt"**
+  - then to install the dependences run the command **"pip install -r requirements.txt"**
   - and finally run **"streamlit run main.py"**